Honor Freeman, Shape of tears (detail), 2019, porcelain. Photograph Grant Hancock.

 Thoughts of preserving, measuring and marking time’s passing occupy the work during the making process, and there is a correlation between actions and gestures used when engaging with objects and those used during the production that informs the work.
 It is these ideas that have been a constant within her work (time, repetition, mimicry, the humble and everyday) that she is interested in teasing out further within the context of the collection of the Art Gallery of South Australia.

-The outcome of Honor’s project will be exhibited at the Art Gallery of South Australia as part of SALA 2019.
+The outcome of Honor’s project was exhibited at the Art Gallery of South Australia as part of SALA 2019.